Concurrency

 enqueued_at.
 When many tasks share the same timestamp, ordering can appear non-deterministic. - Soft-cap bursts: With

-prefetch_buffer > 0, the system counts only RUNNING tasks.
-Short-lived bursts above the nominal cap can occur during claim/dispatch. - Claim leases: In soft-cap mode, claims can expire and be reclaimed.
+prefetch_buffer > 0, queue concurrency counts only RUNNING tasks, while each worker’s local claim budget still counts its already-claimed rows.
+Short-lived bursts above a queue’s nominal cap can occur during claim/dispatch. - Claim leases: In soft-cap mode, claims can expire and be reclaimed.
 Workers must verify ownership before running user code.

 Concurrency Levels